Artificial Grass Quotes

 A much needed test for whether your concrete is suitable enough to have a fake lawn on it is to water it.
 Use a hose to spread an even load of water on the surface.
 If drainage is consistent and it doesn’t all collect in one area, your concrete will be suitable to have artificial grass underlay applied to it already.
 In an ideal scenario, a slight gradient would be best to allow for water to run off properly.

-If the surface isn’t flat, it could allow for puddles to form and for water to not drain.
-If you imagine artificial grass already installed on that surface, this wouldn’t change.
+If the surface isn’t flat, it could allow for puddles to form and for water not to drain.
+This wouldn’t magically change if you install artificial grass on that surface.
 You would have to put up with soggy patches that don’t drain properly.
 This is why you should check your concrete for water pooling before going ahead and laying artificial grass underlay.
-In some instances, you might be able to drill holes through the concrete, which will rectify these issues.
-Severe water pooling might not be easy to rectify.

 What If My Concrete Is in Poor Condition?

 Big issues with poor concrete can mean a destructive job will be on your hands.
 Rocky or loose concrete will need to be removed, either by yourself or a professional.
 It is a lot of hard labour to break down concrete, so keep this in mind if you’re looking to cut costs and do it yourself.
 A professional will have the necessary tools to complete this job quickly and effectively.
-Skipping this step and laying artificial grass underlay anyway is not advisable.
+Skipping this step and laying underlay for your artificial grass anyway is not advisable.

 Without concrete, you will need an MOT Type 1 sub-base for artificial grass underlay to be applied to.
 A weed membrane will be the first barrier above the aggregate, but the underlay for artificial grass creates the perfect cushioning barrier for the finished job.
 MOT Type 1 aggregate is ideal for a fake lawn as it spreads loads evenly and allows for an adequate amount of drainage.